|Eco-Me All Purpose Cleaner|

 It cleans well, what ingredients does it contain?

-There’s only a few ingredients in this formulation:
+There are only a few ingredients in this formulation:

 - Acetic acid (vinegar) is an effective, sustainably produced, natural hydrophilic polar protic solvent with some excellent cleaning and disinfecting properties (more on that in the next section).